 Q: Is there any advice you would like to offer new expat arrivals to South Korea?

 A: Firstly, do your best to learn some Korean, even if it’s just to read the Korean alphabet.
-It’ll help you navigate and explore, as well as help you in a range of everyday situations, such as shopping and eating out.
+It’ll help you navigate and explore, as well as assist you in a range of everyday situations, such as shopping and eating out.
 You don’t need to be perfect, but a few expressions will do a lot to help you get used to life in Korea.
 Secondly, try to understand the different cultural norms and etiquette in South Korea.
 It’s a society that’s based on harmony and traditional Confucian values where age and position in society are more important than they are in Western countries.
 Get a phone and download apps for taxis, transportation, ordering food, and translating Korean.
 These will help you adjust to life in South Korea and make your life a lot easier.

 ►Interviewed in October 2021